 An apparent alternate version is this Bell with Dove and Mistletoe.
 This one is decorated in green instead of blue; instead of the holly and berries we have mistletoe and berries plus a red bow.
 It is even more of a “hanging” nightmare – remember that the bird, berries, greenery and bow are all merely glued in place.
 It’s likely that this bell was created for a retail gallery event, probably in the autumn of 1983.

 There now occurs an embarassing image/info gap regarding the 1984, 1985 and 1986 bell ornaments because I can find no record or photo of them anywhere!
 Were they produced during any of those three years?
 I have a scan of the 1986 Fall/Winter Introductions brochure but it does not include a holiday bell.
-If any reader has a photo of any of these “missing” annual bells, I would love to add it to this post; please use the direct-contact form on the About the Cybis Archive page.
+If any reader has a photo of any of these “missing” annual bells, I would love to add it to this post; there is a contact form link at the bottom of this page.

 The next documented bell appears in the Fall/Winter 1987 brochure as the 1987 Christmas Bell.
 It has a pair of white roses on the top instead of a bird – making it somewhat less risky to hang – and the decoration on the bell is now gold over white bisque.
 The 1987 bell originally sold at $195 and is shown at $295 on the Cybis site; the photo shows the dated 1987 bell but is captioned simply “Christmas Bell” with reference to a specific year.
 This is the only part of this 1980s bell-orment series that they still offer and was probably the final version offered from this mold.